Preston Singletary: Biography

 Preston Singletary was born in 1963 in San Francisco, California.
 He grew up in the Seattle-area listening to stories told by his great-grandparents.
 "My great-grandmother, Susie Johnson Bartlett Gubatayo, centered our family in the Northwest.
 She was born in Sitka, Alaska, in 1880, at a time of great change.
 Great-Grandma Susie was from the Eagle moiety, Kaagwaantaan Box House, Killer Whale clan of the Tlingit people.
 That is the lineage that I follow, ours is a matriarchal society."

 Singletary met Dante Marioni, the son of glass artist Paul Marioni, at the age of 15 in 1979.
 Shortly after graduating high school, Singletary (who was actively pursuing a career as a musician at the time) was asked by Dante to work as a night watchman at what was then the Glass Eye, a Seattle glass-blowing studio.
 Singletary quickly moved from being night watchman to working the day shift to eventually joining one of the studio's production teams.
 In 1984, Singletary took part in a workshop at Pilchuck Glass School for the first time.
 He has since been involved in Pilchuck as a teacher, student, and more recently as a member of its board of trustees.
 Singletary has blown glass around the world in countries such as Sweden, Italy, and Finland.
 In the late 1980s, Singletary began incorporating traditional Tlingit themes into his work and reaching out to other Northwest Coast Native American artists like Joe David, from whom he learned more about Native culture including Northwest Coast formline design.

 Artist Statement

 Singletary notes, "When I began working with glass in 1982, I had no idea that I'd be so connected to the material in the way that I am.
 It was only when I began to experiment with using designs from my Tlingit cultural heritage that my work began to take on a new purpose and direction.

-Over time, my skill with the material of glass and traditional form line design has strengthened and evolved, allowing me to explore more fully my own relationship to both my culture and chosen medium.
+The use of glass and traditional form line design has changed over time, involving themes of culture and the medium.

 My work with glass transforms the notion that Native artists are only best when traditional materials are used.
 It has helped advocate on the behalf of all Indigenous people—affirming that we are still here—that that we are declaring who we are through our art in connection to our culture."